Quantum Mechanics · Interactive

 God as an Emergent Phenomenon

 What emerges from enough human thought?
 A concept of God beyond religion – formalized, not proven.
 Six chapters, six interactive visualizations.
-Based on a paper submitted to the European Academy of Religion 2026 in Rome.
+Based on a paper submitted to the European Academy of Religion 2026.

 Music · Physics · Perception